michaengeser/pep_WP4_beh-fMRI/README.md

 This repository contains the code and data of the paper:

-### Engeser & Kaiser (2025).
-Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.
+### Engeser & Kaiser (2026).
+Inter-individual similarities in internal models predict similarities in the perception and neural processing of scenes.
 (Preprint: https://doi.org/10.31234/osf.io/hd6je_v1)

 It includes the experimental code as well as the analysis scripts and materials for the inter-subject representational similarity analysis.